That matters because the fight is not just about policy. It is about which side gets to define who belongs in Iowa politics.

 The public-facing edge of the story is where institutional leverage stops being abstract and starts shaping what people can see, afford, contest, or rely on.

-The accountability question for "Why Democrats are betting big on a buck hunter" is simple: what public record would show the decision served voters, residents, workers, or communities rather than the actors with the most leverage?
+For "Why Democrats are betting big on a buck hunter", the accountability standard is documentary: what public record would show the decision served voters, residents, workers, or communities rather than the actors with the most leverage?

 Use the source reporting from Politico as a baseline, then compare later statements against the formal record.
-If the language shifts while the filings, votes, budgets, or court papers keep moving the same way, trust the record over the spin.
+If the language shifts while the filings, votes, budgets, or court papers keep moving the same way, let the documents carry more weight than the messaging.